Model Description

 Data Inputs

-• Building centroids: latitude/longitude points with attributes (province, building type, surface, distance to existing grid, distance to road, island flag).
+• Building centroids: latitude/longitude points with attributes such as province, building type, surface area, distance to the existing grid, distance to roads, and island status.

-• Existing mini-grids: point locations used to avoid duplicating already electrified/served areas.
+• Existing mini-grids: point locations used to avoid duplicating already electrified or served areas.

 • User/analysis parameters:

-• min_distance_from_grid (m): the minimum standoff from the existing grid (default 20 km);
+• min_distance_from_grid (m): the minimum distance from the existing grid (default 20 km)

-• min_num_of_consumers (number of buildings required to form a viable cluster);
+• min_num_of_consumers: minimum number of buildings required to form a viable cluster

-• min_distance_to_an_existing_minigrid (m), the minimum separation required between a new cluster and an existing mini-grid.
+• min_distance_to_an_existing_minigrid (m): minimum separation required between a new cluster and an existing mini-grid

-• province, the province in which to conduct the analysis.
+• province: the province in which the analysis is conducted

 Algorithm Workflow

-The preselected centroids are then clustered with DBSCAN on latitude/longitude coordinates.
-The algorithm uses a default neighborhood radius of 300 meters, a value derived from empirical analysis of existing mini-grids in Mozambique, and min_num_of_consumers as the minimum viable consumer base.
-DBSCAN’s density-connectivity recovers non-convex, settlement-like shapes, does not require the number of clusters a priori, and naturally labels isolated households as noise.
-For the fit step, Euclidean distance in geographic degrees is used for efficiency at the spatial scales considered.
+The selected centroids are then clustered using the DBSCAN algorithm based on their geographic coordinates.
+The algorithm uses a default neighborhood radius of 300 meters, derived from empirical observations of settlement morphology in Mozambique, and min_num_of_consumers as the minimum number of buildings required to form a cluster.
+DBSCAN is particularly suited for this task because it identifies clusters of arbitrary shapes, does not require specifying the number of clusters beforehand, and naturally classifies isolated buildings as noise.

 Description of the Demand Estimation Model